 The Pension Fund closely monitors employer contributions each month.
-Most contributions from employers due to the Fund for March 2024 were received by the Fund in April 2024.
+Most contributions from employers due to the Fund for the month of March 2025 were received by the Fund in April 2025.
 The Fund's current policy for all new employers into the scheme is to obtain a guarantee that will ensure all pension obligations are covered in the event of that employer facing financial difficulties.

-The Pension Fund's bank account is held at Lloyds, which holds an 'A+' long term credit rating (Fitch Credit Rating Agency) and it maintains its status as a well-capitalised and strong financial organisation.
-In addition, Lloyds has a 0% historic risk of default.
-As at 31st March 2024 the balance at Lloyds stood at £24.3m.
+The Pension Fund holds a current account and a deposit account with Lloyds Bank plc.
+Lloyds Bank has an 'A+' long term credit rating (Fitch Credit Rating Agency), maintains its status as a well-capitalised and strong financial organisation and has a 0% historic risk of default.
+At 31 March 2025, the total balance in the Lloyds accounts stood at £22.4m.